ash-sxn/GSoC-2023-docker-based-quickstart/05_nodejs/README.md

             }
         }
   - Run the command `git add .` to add the edited `Jenkinsfile` to the staging, then run `git commit -m "Add 'Deliver' stage"` to commit the changes.
 Afterward, run `git push origin master` to push the changes to your forked repository.
-  - Press the "Build Now" button again to run the Build, Test, and Deliver stages.
+  - Press the "Build Now" button to run the Build, Test, and Deliver stages.

 ### Clean Up Instructions